daluobo/LitPlayer-release/README.md

 ## 📥 Download & Installation

-- The mobile version only includes the arm64-v8a build.
-If you require armeabi-v7a, please let us know.
+- The mobile version currently only supports the arm64-v8a architecture (i.e., 64-bit ARM devices).
+If your device uses a different architecture (such as 32-bit ARM or x86), it may not run properly after installation.
+If you need support for other architectures, please feel free to submit your requests via [Issues](https://github.com/daluobo/LitPlayer-release/issues).
+We will evaluate the feedback and consider future compatibility plans accordingly.

 - The TV version includes both arm64-v8a and armeabi-v7a builds.